Providing a Foundation for Academic and Professional Fulfillment

 Permission to take a class does not guarantee that the program will accept credits taken as a nondegree into your desired program, so we highly recommend you consult with an advisor to verify transferability.

-All other graduate-level courses for nondegree enrollment require a baccalaureate degree or permission from the instructor and permission from the program director.
+All other graduate-level courses for nondegree enrollment require a baccalaureate degree in Nursing.

 Doctoral-level courses for nondegree enrollment require a master of science degree or permission from the instructor and the program director.